No one likes talking about health insurance.

 What is the Difference Between a Deductible and a Premium?

 The premium is the amount of money the health insurance company charges for the plan of medical insurance coverage you have chosen.
-The deductible is the amount of money you have to pay towards medical expenses before your insurance policy starts paying.
+The deductible is the amount of money you have to pay for medical expenses before your insurance policy starts paying.
 The deductible is one of the factors that influence your net insurance premiums.
 Think of it as a teeter-totter: as deductibles increase, premiums will decline, and as premiums increase, deductibles will decline.

 Your deductible is the amount of money that is “at-risk” and budgeting and planning should be done to determine what you can honestly handle.
 The ACA subsidies modify cost further, so you need not only consider the trade-off between deductibles vs. premiums; you also must consider how polices interact with available incentives and assistance.